 There are many examples of social media.
 These guidelines should be followed in relation to any social media used.
-The social media policy and this guidance applies to the use of social media for both business and personal purposes, whether during working hours or otherwise.
+This guidance applies to the use of social media for both business and personal purposes, whether during working hours or otherwise.